James J. Gaffney III

-James J. "Jay" Gaffney III is an American attorney and politician who served as a member of the Massachusetts House of Representatives from 1975 to 1979.
+James J. "Jay" Gaffney III (December 20, 1942, Boston) is an American attorney and politician who served as a member of the Massachusetts House of Representatives from 1975 to 1979.

 Early life

-Gaffney was born on December 20, 1942 in Boston.
+Gaffney was born on December 20, 1942, in Boston.
 In 1964 he graduated from Harvard College.
 Gaffney served two tours of duty in the army infantry during the Vietnam War.
 In 1966 he suffered a debilitating leg injury when he stepped on a land mine.
 Gaffney later attended and graduated from the Boston University School of Law.

 Political career

 In 1974, Gaffney was elected to the Massachusetts House of Representatives as an independent.
 He was reelected in 1976.

 In 1978 he ran for the United States House of Representatives seat in Massachusetts's 5th congressional district, which was being vacated by Paul Tsongas.
 He finished in third place with 19% – behind Democrat James Shannon (52%) and Republican John J. Buckley (28%).

 After leaving the House, Gaffney opened a law practice.
 He works in real estate, personal injury and corporate law.

 In 1992 he ran for the Massachusetts Senate as a Republican.
 He lost to Democrat John D. O'Brien 54% to 46%.